 Similarly, City staff's interpretation and demonstrated misapplication of Austin's ALO, especially in tandem with an RFP, rather than an IFB process, likewise has a corrosive effect on informed, transparent decision-making by restricting and indeed penalizing the free flow of information.
-For example, had TDS responded to the RFPs associated with Item 29 and at least two of the other four 2016 waste services RFPs, then simply sharing the information in this email with any City official other than the designated Purchasing contract person would not only have disqualified us from participating in this solicitation process, it would also have assigned us all three allowed "strikes" over a 60-month period and most likely we would be "debarred" prohibited from providing any goods or services to the City - for up to three years; meaning that staff would not allow TDS to provide services to the City under any of our numerous existing contracts, including all City crew collected solid waste and approximately 45% of the City crew collected single stream recyclables would be barred from going to the TDS facilities, consistent with the City's 30 year and 20 year contracts with TDS.
-Especially when the City staff functions as both a regulator and a competitor, as is the case now, and as is clearly contemplated in Item 29, the ALO becomes a tool for City staff to silence criticism and tilt the competitive playing field rather than level it.
-I therefore strongly urge you to recommend that each of these five waste services RFP solicitations, whether they're returned as IFBs or RFPs, be issued without the ALO restrictions in place.
+For example, had TDS responded to the RFPs associated with Item 3A or Item 3B and at least one of the other three 2016 RFPs, then simply sharing the information in this email with ZWAC Commissioners or any other City official would not only have disqualified us from participating in this solicitation process, it would also have assigned us all three allowed "strikes" over a 60-month period and most likely we would be "debarred" - prohibited from providing any goods or services to the City - for up to three years; meaning that staff would not allow TDS to provide services to the City under any of our numerous existing contracts.
+Especially when the City staff functions as both a regulator and a competitor, as is clearly contemplated in Item 3B, the ALO becomes a tool for City staff to silence criticism and tilt the competitive playing field rather than level it.
+I therefore strongly urge you to recommend that each of these five RFP solicitations, whether they're returned as IFBs or RFPs, be issued without the ALO restrictions in place.
 I also encourage you to review these linked documents, here, here and here, which include the considerable discussion that has occurred since the November 9, 2016 ZWAC meeting related to the ALO and its impact on the competitive market.

-• SCORING MATRIX
+SCORING MATRIX

-To further ensure fairness in scoring bids and proposals, I additionally ask you to recommend to the City Council that the City's scoring matrix be amended to define a company's "local business presence" as one whose branch or home office is either within the City or within a 5 mile radius of the City's corporate limits.
-Note that the current matrix assigns a scoring benefit to any company with any branch office inside the city limits, effectively making Apple, Wal-Mart,

-Starbucks, Waste Management, Inc., and other large non-Austin based companies "local", while companies like TDS - a local company for over 40 years, but headquartered in the City's ETJ - suffer a scoring ten percentage point disadvantage.
-Please note that most waste processing and disposal facility offices and operations are located outside the city limits.
+To further ensure fairness in scoring bids and proposals, I additionally ask you to recommend to the City Council that the City's scoring matrix be amended to define a company's "local business presence" as one whose branch or home office is either within or within 5 miles of the City's corporate limits.
+Note that the current matrix assigns a scoring benefit to any company with any branch office inside the city limits, effectively making Apple, Wal-Mart, Starbucks, Waste Management, Inc., and other large non-Austin based companies "local", while companies like TDS - a local company for over 40 years, but headquartered in the City's ETJ - suffer a scoring ten percentage point disadvantage.